Rishi0812/iNeuron_KIRA_Bot_Team-Celeste/README.md

 **(extracting_intents notebook describes the process we used to clean and extract the required intents to train the chatbot.)**

+### If you want a fully hands on experience, just run all the cells in Model.ipynb file and see the magic.
+A virtual assistant completely controlled by voice, Giving an Extrodinary Hands Free Experience.
+Designed Exclusively for iNeuron.

 Team Name- **Celeste**
 Team Members - Rishi R, Bharath Raj